- Parkinson’s Exercises

-There’s no doubt about it, the benefits of exercise and physical activity are countless and have been known to humankind for centuries.
+There is no question about it, the benefits of exercise and physical activity are countless and have been known to humankind for centuries.
 In 1887, the New England Journal of Medicine stated:

 Exercise sustains and improves bodily health by expanding the lungs, quickening the circulation, and promoting growth in muscles and bones.
 But we know that besides doing all these things, exercise may be made to contribute to brain growth and to the symmetrical development of the mental faculties.”